Unleash

 One possible solution might be canary deployment.
 It’s an increasingly popular solution for companies that want fast and frequent updates.
 Companies like Google (Chrome), Mozilla, Firefox, and Netflix have used canary deployment.
 It’s also a well-known strategy in the open-source world.

 But it’s not just for tech giants.
 Canary development works well for both small and large distribution systems.
-This article provides baseline knowledge for anyone interested in canary development:
+In this article, we’ll explore how canary releases, combined with feature flags, can streamline your deployment process and improve the reliability of your releases.

-Canary deployment (also called a canary release) is a deployment pattern based on making small, staged releases.
+Canary release (also called a canary deployment) is a deployment pattern based on making small, staged releases.
 It allows you to test new changes or features to a subset of users or servers.

 The new software version is implemented gradually.
 For example, you could start with 5% of users, then move on to 10%, and so on.
 The development team can use this to get instant feedback from users.
 This can cut down on the risk of losing customers.